neverRare/butter/doc/language/reference.md

 bar = *foo;
 ```

 Many operations can work with references and automatically dereferences.
-The following works the same regardless if the values are reference or not.
+This includes the following.

 - Operands of arithmetic, bitwise, comparison, and logical operations
 - Conditional value in if and while control flow

-The following works with reference, but they return a reference instead.

 - Field access
 - Indexing
+- Slicing
 - Length access
-- Slicing
-- Iteration value in for loop